 2. Cyclist Harassment

 The article also recognizes the harassment and abuse of cyclists by drivers.
 It is just a matter of miles in the saddle before a cyclist suffers some version of this, from hurled insults, a thrown bottle, or a punishment pass.
-I have both dealt with it on the roads.
-But in my own personal and professional experience, there is increasing acknowledgment of the problem in legislatures and in law enforcement.
+We have both dealt with it on the roads.
+But in our own personal and professional experience, there is increasing acknowledgment of the problem in legislatures and in law enforcement.

 In South Carolina (a state not known for progressive transportation policy) it has been illegal since 2008 to yell at or taunt a cyclist.
 Drivers have been ticketed and charged for words.
 As for punishment passes, the advent of video cameras on bikes has lead to irrefutable proof of dangerous driving.
 We have worked with the police to help bring such prosecutions.